 From the state that brought the world the light bulb, the airplane, the pop-top can, and Life Savers, Ohio’s knack for fostering creativity finds its way into the many dimensions of craft beer brewing.
 The Buckeye State is also home to the world’s first craft beer hotel, the nation’s only production brewery housed in a museum, a brewery that sells cask beers in a box, and another that brews with the most fruit in the U.S.

 Ohio offers beermakers an advantage: It’s one of the states that can brew with fresh hops, grains, produce, and spices grown within its borders.
-The 250-mile Ohio Brew Trail stretches from the Ohio River to Lake Erie and includes hundreds of craft breweries.
+From the Ohio River to Lake Erie, visitors can imbibe at hundreds of craft breweries.
 Craft beer enthusiasts can soak up the unpretentious Midwest brewery vibes and discover unexpected surprises, from tasty tweaks of traditional styles and brilliant brewery collaborations to experimental brews that push the envelope on tradition.

-Here are eight of our favorite stops along the Ohio Brew Trail.
+Here are eight of our favorite brewery stops in Ohio.

 1. Rhinegeist Brewery